Kingston’s new swimming pool

 Kingston Council’s new leisure centre – CGI

-Since 2019 there has been just one public swimming pool in the borough at The Malden Centre, pushing many Chessington residents to seek access to affordable swimming and leisure facilities outside the borough in Leatherhead or Elmbridge, or not participating at all.
+Since then there has been just one public swimming pool in the borough at The Malden Centre, pushing many Chessington residents to seek access to affordable swimming and leisure facilities outside the borough in Leatherhead or Elmbridge, or not participating at all.

 The long-awaited planning application for the Kingston Leisure Centre (on the old Kingfisher site) was submitted in November 2024 and approved in February 2025.
-The consent is for the provision of a main pool and learner pool, fitness studios, gym, sports halls, health suite, changing facilities, cafe, soft play, enhancements to the existing outdoor play area, landscaping and public realm, cycle parking, blue badge car parking, access and associated works.
+The consent is for the provision of a main pool and learner pool, fitness studios, gym, sports halls, health suite, changing facilities, café, soft play, enhancements to the existing outdoor play area, landscaping and public realm, cycle parking, blue badge car parking, access and associated works.

 According to The Kingston Society, the redevelopment of the Kingfisher Leisure Centre seeks to deliver a modern, accessible facility, but financial, timeline, and community concerns remain.
 Collaboration will be key to success.